PeterC66/m4ops/NotesStandardsPractices.md

 - [advanced uses](https://medium.com/@NAPOLEON039/the-lesser-known-amazing-things-vuerouter-can-do-3fbb2c191c00)
 - Use path parameters, with their specific order, where there is an implied hierarchy, otherwise [use query parameters](https://medium.com/@BjornKrols/tutorial-dynamic-content-via-url-query-parameters-in-vue-js-d2df19b66633)
 - See [Synchronize with Vue Router](https://community.algolia.com/vue-instantsearch/advanced/vue-router-url-sync.html) for passing route parameters as props, and keep the URL in sync with changes
-- use [https://github.com/vuejs/vuex-router-sync](https://github.com/vuejs/vuex-router-sync) to sync $route into vuex store's state
+- We use [https://github.com/vuejs/vuex-router-sync](https://github.com/vuejs/vuex-router-sync) to sync $route into vuex store's state
 - [Missing manual](https://blog.webf.zone/vue-router-the-missing-manual-ce51c21430b0)
   - compares state-router vs url-router
   - can pass complex data from one-route to another during transition without making the data part of URL